vinutha16/MTN_Assignment/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-**What to improve**
-1. Need to improve on autentication and password encoding with key generator,
-2. need to improve in ngrx state managements
-3. server side code need to write
-4. need to improve in writing test cases using karma
-5. maintain the login session, need to implement services